 Statistical modeling uses the past to forecast the future.

 Statistical modeling looks for historical patterns and trends, and uses any it finds as a tool to forecast the future.

 That use of statistics to forecast the future is identical to trying to drive your car solely by looking in the rear-view mirror.

 It is possible to drive that way for a very short period of time – maybe only a few feet, maybe even for a hundred yards – if there are no sudden curves, no oncoming traffic, no kids on bicycles, no busy intersections – i.e., no unforeseen events – in front of you.

 For both driving a car using only the rearview mirror, and for statistical modeling, the number of unpredictable events that could happen quickly pile up, becoming ever greater.
 Over time, an ever-greater number of those possible events – and others not foreseen – actually do occur.

 The inability to anticipate an unexpected incident eventually and inevitably results in a failure – not only for statistical modeling, but in the consequences for the people affected.

 The whole subject has an exciting-sounding name – Chaos Theory – and includes astounding amounts of complexity.

 Mathematicians specializing in Chaos Theory have developed some extremely complex calculations, trying to increase the accuracy of not only their weather predictions, but also similar predictions in other fields of interest as well – with limited successes.

 They keep on piling up complexities upon complexities – trying to build castles in the clouds.

-If only they could get that first foundation laid and solidly attached to the clouds, the rest would be easy.
+If only they could get that first foundation laid and solidly attached to the clouds, the rest of building a castle would be easy.
 They could build magnificent castles indeed.
 There is no doubt about it.